Strategic Visibility: Turn Pitch Objections Into Competitive Advantage

 Now they're running an ongoing visibility campaign from the top down.
 Each piece of content messages directly to those known objections.

 The CEO shares case studies about successful scaling.
 The Operations Director writes about resource management.
-The Strategy Director speaks at industry events about performance optimization.
+The Strategy Director speaks at industry events about performance optimisation.

 It's not random content.
 It's strategic positioning based on business intelligence they already had.
 Sometimes addressing concerns means overcoming them.
 Sometimes it means facing them head-on and reframing them as advantages.